Thespyinthehole/EasyLexer/README.md

 Therefore I have made a lexer for most cases.

 ## How To Use
+This will use [Example.cpp](https://github.com/Thespyinthehole/EasyLexer/blob/master/Example.cpp) to show how to use this library.

 Place both `EasyLexer.cpp` and `EasyLexer.h` in your project directory.
 In your project file add `#include "EasyLexer.h"`.

 You are now ready to set up your lexer, which can be create by doing `EasyLexer [variable name]`.